Edit Template

 Word Count Timeline (avg.)
 Price

-If you want to inquire about line editing/copyediting for a higher word count, please contact me, and we can discuss your specific needs.
+If you want to inquire about copyediting for a higher word count, please contact me, and we can discuss your specific needs.
+Payment plans are available upon query.

 You’ll receive: